shipmonk-rnd/dead-code-detector/README.md

 ```

 ## Limitations
-This project is currently a working prototype with limited functionality:
+This project is currently a working prototype (we are using it since 2022) with limited functionality:

 - Only method calls are detected
   - Including static methods, trait methods, interface methods, first class callables, etc.